-A publisher must make records available for USPS review and verification on a periodic basis to evaluate indications of ineligibility for Periodicals entry, to verify that the postage statement shows the correct number of copies mailed to each zone and the correct postage, and to confirm that publications authorized to carry general advertising meet the applicable circulation standards.
+[1-21-24] A publisher must periodically make records available for USPS review and verification for USPS to do the following:

+- a.
+Evaluate indications of ineligibility for Periodicals entry; - b.
+Verify that the postage statement shows the correct number of copies mailed and the correct postage; and - c.
+Confirm that publications authorized to carry general advertising meet the applicable circulation standards.